strongbox/strongbox-docs/Cron-Tasks.md

 ### Run the cron tests

+The cron tests are executed only under special spring active profile that we can see in created annotation [@CronTaskTest](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/test/java/org.carlspring.strongbox.cron/context/CronTaskTest.java):

+    @IfProfileValue(name = "spring.profiles.active", values = { "quartz-integration-test" }).

+This annotation [@CronTaskTest](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/test/java/org.carlspring.strongbox.cron/context/CronTaskTest.java) is needed to use in all cron tests.

+So, all cron tests aren't  executed when it was builded project.

+We need to point **-Dspring.profiles.active=quartz-integration-test** for running cron tests:

+    mvn clean install -Dspring.profiles.active=quartz-integration-test

 // TODO: Explain how to run the cron tests

 // TODO: Explain the process of creating a new cron job